minkyungbae/minkyungbae/README.md

 <h4 align="left"> Let's get start! 🐈‍⬛</h4>

 ## Here is included about...
-- 📚 study about Programmers and BAEKJOON on "https://github.com/minkyungbae/Study-about"
+- 📚 Study about Programmers and BAEKJOON on "https://github.com/minkyungbae/Study-about"
+- 📝 What I learned today on "https://github.com/minkyungbae/TIL"
+- 🧐 My assignments on ""